eureyuri/crimes_database/README.md

 international students ourselves, this was certainly a concern for us as well as our families who worry about us every day overseas.
 This is where we came up with the idea of making a database based on crimes in the U.S. In this application, we will be able to look for crimes related to specific locations (states) within the U.S. to identify dangerous locations that newcomers should avoid.
-For each location, we will display data such as the crime rate, past crime history, and locations of police offices.
+For each location, we will display data such as the number of crimes, past crime history, and locations of police offices.
 In addition to these fundamental functionalities, we will extend this app to display the details of the crime as well as display the missing and wanted person to branch for help to the public.
 Another aspect we intend to tackle is the current issue of police brutality.
-Since we will have a record of the police departments as well as the police officer’s identification number with their associated charges, we hope to have a positive impact on the officers’ actions (such as them having a second thought before doing the wrong) since they will be publicly organized and displayed.
+Since we will have a record of the police officer with their associated charges, we hope to have a positive impact on the officers’ actions (such as them having a second thought before doing the wrong) since they will be publicly organized and displayed.